December 15, 2020 • Life for Leaders

-Consider Psalm 126, for example.
-This psalm begins with a remembrance of the time when the Lord “restored the fortunes of Zion” (v.
-1).
+When we experience God’s grace, laughter often follows.
+Consider Psalm 126 for example.
+This psalm begins with a remembrance of the time when the Lord “restored the fortunes of Zion” (126:1).
 How did God’s people respond?
-“Then our mouth was filled with laughter, and our tongue with shouts of joy” (v.
-2).
+“Then our mouth was filled with laughter, and our tongue with shouts of joy” (126:2).
 Laughter expresses the ebullient joy of those who have been saved.

 Yet, we wonder, what if our lives are a mess?
 What if we’re struggling and suffering?
+What if we’re in the middle of a global pandemic?
+What if we’re victims of violence or injustice?
 Can we laugh then?
 Psalm 126 speaks to these questions.
 The second half of the psalm reveals the tough life setting of the psalm writer.
-Israel is in need of restoration (v.
-4).
-The people are “sowing in tears” and “weeping” (vv.
-5-6).
-Yet, in their sadness, they live in anticipation of coming home “with shouts of joy” (v.
-6).
-Laughter will come again, and for this God’s people live in hope.
+Israel is in need of restoration (126:4).
+The people are “sowing in tears” and “weeping” (126:5-6).
+Yet, in their sadness, they live in anticipation of coming home “with shouts of joy” (126:6).
+Redemption will come and for this God’s people live in hope.

 In our anticipation, we are blessed.
 As Jesus said, “Blessed are you who weep now, for you will laugh.”
 With this confidence, and with the remembrance of God’s grace in Christ, we can laugh even now, the beginning of a “long, long line of brilliant laughs.”

-How can our laughter prepare our hearts for the greater rejoicing yet to come?
+How can laughter prepare our hearts for a greater rejoicing yet to come?